August Ferdinand Mehren: Career

 During the winter of 1867-68 he resided in Egypt where he predominantly cultivated the Arabic language.

 With professor Justus Olshausen and philologist Niels Ludvig Westergaard (1815-1878), he was responsible for cataloging Avestan manuscripts into a collection called Codices Orientales Bibliothecae Regiae Havniensis.
 Towards the end of his career, Mehren published a handful of books involving the philosophical and mystical writings of Avicenna.

 He became a Knight of the Order of the Dannebrog in 1869, Dannebrogsmand in 1887, Commander of the 2nd degree in 1892 and of the 1st degree in 1898.

 He spend his last years in Fredensborg, where he died in 1907.
 He was buried in Elsinore.

 Personal life

 On 7 July 1849, Mehren was married to Johanne (Jenny) Sophie Charlotte Justine Daue (30 June 1816 -10 February 1866), daughter of major Severin Daue (1776-1852) and Anna (Marie) Larsen (1786-1864), in Trinitatis Church in Copenhagen.

 Andreas Hunæus has painted a portrait of him.
 His is also one of the fifty scientists depicted in Peder Severin Krøyer's monumental 1897 group portrait painting A Meeting in the Royal Danish Academy of Sciences and Letters.

 He spent his last years in Fredensborg following his retirement in 1898 and is buried in Helsingør Cemetery.

 Accolades

-He was created a Lnight in the Order of the Dannebrog in 1869, a Commander of the Second Class in 1892 and a Commander of the First Class in 1898.
+He was created a Knight in the Order of the Dannebrog in 1869, a Commander of the Second Class in 1892 and a Commander of the First Class in 1898.
 He was awarded the Cross of Honour in 1887.